On The Negativity of Ricci Curvatures of Complete Conformal Metrics

+The convexity assumption of the domain $\Omega$ is crucial.
+It allows us to apply a convexity theorem by Kennington \cite{Kennington1985} directly to conformal factors.
+Theorem \ref{main reslut} does not hold for general bounded domains in $\mathbb R^n$.
+In fact, in certain bounded star-shaped domains, the conformal metrics may have arbitrarily large positive Ricci curvature components.
+See Example \ref{exa-curves}.
+Note that bounded convex domains and bounded star-shaped domains have the same topology.

+Closely related to the negativity of the Ricci curvatures is whether there is a constant rank theorem for metrics with negative Ricci curvatures, since it is already known that the Ricci curvatures are negative near boundary.
+Caffarelli, Guan, and Ma \cite{Caffarelli2007} proved a constant rank theorem for the $\sigma_k$-curvature equations under certain positivity conditions on curvatures.
+However, their result is not applicable in our case.
+Our strategy is to connect directly boundary curvatures of domains with the interior curvature tensors of the complete conformal metrics.

-It is not clear what to expect if the domain is sufficiently ``far from" the unit ball.
-Results by Aviles and McOwen \cite{AM1988DUKE} provide a clue.
-In order to have a complete conformal metric with constant negative scalar curvature in $M\setminus \Gamma$, it is required that dim$(\Gamma)>\frac{n-2}{2}$.
-Closely related is a result proved by Mazzeo and Pacard \cite{Mazzeo Pacard1999} that there exist complete conformal metrics in $S^n\setminus \Gamma$ with constant {\it positive} scalar curvatures if dim$(\Gamma)\le \frac{n-2}{2}$.
-In view of these results, we can ask what happens to Ricci curvatures of the complete conformal metrics with scalar curvatures fixed at $-n(n-1)$ in domains $\Omega\subset M$ whose $(n-1)$-dimensional boundary is close to a smooth submanifold $\Gamma$ of dimension $\le \frac{n-2}{2}$.
-Do Ricci curvatures have mixed signs as $\partial\Omega$ becomes close to a low dimensional set?
+We now turn our attention to bounded smooth domains which are sufficiently ``far" from the unit ball.
+According to Aviles and McOwen \cite{AM1988DUKE}, in order to have a complete conformal metric with constant negative scalar curvature in $M\setminus \Gamma$, it is required that dim$(\Gamma)>(n-2)/2$.
+Closely related is a result proved by Mazzeo and Pacard \cite{Mazzeo Pacard1999} that there exist complete conformal metrics in $S^n\setminus \Gamma$ with constant {\it positive} scalar curvatures if dim$(\Gamma)\le (n-2)/2$.
+In view of these results, we can ask what happens to Ricci curvatures of the complete conformal metrics with scalar curvatures fixed at $-n(n-1)$ in domains $\Omega\subset M$ whose $(n-1)$-dimensional boundary is close to a smooth submanifold $\Gamma$ of dimension $\le (n-2)/2$.
+Do Ricci curvatures have mixed signs as $\partial\Omega$ becomes close to a low dimensional set, say a single point?

-In this paper, we first construct domains where complete conformal metrics have large positive Ricci curvatures in domains in compact Riemannian manifolds.
+In this paper, we will construct domains where complete conformal metrics have large positive Ricci curvatures in domains in compact Riemannian manifolds.

-Let $(M,g)$ be a Riemannian manifold of dimension $n$ and $W$ be the Weyl tensor.
-Define the set